-A glazed pottery or porcelain Matcha bowl, generically known as a Chawan, is asintegral to preparing your tea as it is to consuming it.
+A glazed pottery or porcelain Matcha bowl, generically known as a Chawan, is as integral to preparing your tea as it is to consuming it.

 In short, it’s both your mixing bowl for whisking up your matcha and your cup fordrinking from and an important part of your matcha tea set.

-It goes without saying that the history of the Chawan, first imported into Japan fromChina a millennium ago is as old and vast as tea-drinking itself.
-It’s a fascinating story that’s led to an almost bewildering range of bowl types, styles, shapes, glazes and even kiln firing methods.
+It goes without saying that the history of the Chawan, first imported into Japan fromChina a millennium ago is as old and vast as tea drinking itself.
+It’s a fascinating story that’s led to an almost bewildering range of bowl types, styles, shapes, glazes, and even kiln firing methods.

-present very soon on these pages, but in the meantime here are a couple of universal truths to consider when you purchase a chawan...
+We’ll be covering that back story and focus on the art of the chawan past and present very soon on these pages, but in the meantime here are a couple of universal truths to consider when you purchase a chawan...

 ...if you like the look of it, connect with it as you’re preparing your matcha, the weight and feel of it in your hands as you cradle it, the smoothness of a glaze, or perhaps

-inches is sufficient - and deep enough to be able to give your matcha a proper agitation with the whisk without splashing your matcha over your work surface.
+The only real rule is that your chawan is wide - a diameter of between 5 and 6 inches is sufficient - and deep enough to be able to give your matcha a proper agitation with the whisk without splashing your matcha over your work surface.

 The solution to dreaded powder clumps.

-The key to the perfect Matcha is ensuring the powdered tea is as clump-free as
+The key to the perfect Matcha is ensuring the powdered tea is as clump-free as possible.

-Because our high-grade Japanese Matcha is stone ground you can rest assured that it’s as fine as it’s going to get - but no matter the granulation, as soon as you scoop out the tea into the bowl static electricity weaves its invisible powers to attract those minuscule grains (each around 5 microns in size) to one another.
+Because our high-grade Japane Japanese matcha is stone ground you can rest assured that it’s as fine as it’s going to get - but no matter the granulation, as soon as you scoop out the tea into the bowl static electricity weaves its invisible powers to attract those minuscule grains (each around 5 microns in size) to one another.
 Net result - clumps.